DyXel/Multirole/README.md

     * `fileRegex`: Regular expression that will match or discard files to load.

 ## Remarks

+  * This project's original inception was to replace [srvpro](https://github.com/mycard/srvpro) due to how cumbersome it is to work with CoffeScript/JavaScript and its interface for native data structures, while also doubling as a learning exercise about high performance networking and serving as a very small documentation for YGOPro's ecosystem.

   * Multirole uses the TCP keepalive probing mechanism, so it is strongly recommended to configure the system-wide timers and retries for it to be relatively low in order to avoid too many dead connections preventing Multirole from doing internal memory cleanups.